Kirillzzy/iMessageAppExtentionDemo/README.md

 - Ask a question and your friends will answer on them!

 Todo:
-- improve design
+- Improve design
-- add some features
+- Add some features
-- improve bugs
+- Improve bugs

 ![alt tag](https://github.com/Kirillzzy/iMessageAppExtentionDemo/blob/master/Screens/third.png)